peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding enc,
         byte[] bytes);

 Reads a byte array from a data source and converts the bytes from a given encoding to a text string.
-Errors in decoding are handled by replacing erroneous bytes with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `
+Errors in decoding are handled by replacing erroneous bytes with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `enc.DecodeToString(bytes)
-          enc.DecodeToString(bytes)
         ` .
-If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.
+If the object's class already has a DecodeToString method with the ame parameters, that method takes precedence over this extension ethod.

-In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `
+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `enc.DecodeToString(bytes)
-          enc.DecodeToString(bytes)
         ` .
-If the object's class already has a ` DecodeToString
-        ` method with the same parameters, that method takes precedence over this xtension method.
+If the object's class already has a `DecodeToString ` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>